wizelineacademy/ror-apprenticeship-q12022/README.md

 Please read this document carefully.

-Welcome to the Third Practice Day of the RoR Apprenticeship.
+Welcome to the *Third Practice Day of the RoR Apprenticeship*.
 This document is intended to guide you about today's activities; the *do's* and *dont's* and how to get the best from them.
-Please ask in the *Slack* channel **#ror_apprenticeship** in case you have not cleared something or if you have any doubts.
+Please ask in the *Slack* channel **_#ror_apprenticeship_** in case you have not cleared something or if you have any doubts.

 ## Setup